tlaltoo1/Lostvoidproject/README.md

-## Welcome to GitHub Pages
+## Welcome to Lost Void bitches!

-You can use the [editor on GitHub](https://github.com/tlaltoo1/Lostvoidproject/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Some type of mission statement bullshit here

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.